sdrdis/jquery.flowchart/README.md

 * __multipleLinksOnOutput (default: false):__ Allows multiple links on the same output connector.

+* __linkVerticalDecal (default: 0):__ Allows to vertical decal the links (in case you override the CSS and links are not aligned with their connectors anymore).

 * __onOperatorSelect (default: function returning true):__ Callback method.
 Called when an operator is selected.
 It should return a boolean.
 Returning `false` cancels the selection.
 Parameters are:
   * __operatorId:__ ID of the operator.